State Library and Tasmanian Archives Blog

 A drawing of a person's digestive system.
 A microscope sits above the image.

 About 170 years ago, a prominent Hobart doctor made a series of anatomical drawings for local medical students.
 Dr Edward Swarbreck Hall’s stunning illustrations later ended up in the hands of his fellow medical practitioner, Sir William Crowther, who donated them (with the rest of his considerable collection) to the State Library of Tasmania.
 But the drawings were in poor condition, neglected for well over a century, and they needed urgent conservation treatment before they could be displayed.
 What follows is the story of how our conservator, Stephanie McDonald, brought one of the drawings back to life for Lauren Black’s new exhibition, A Complex Beauty at the Allport Library and Museum of Fine Arts.
-The exhibition will soon be available online as a ‘walk-through’ digital experience (in the meantime, you can check it out on Flickr).
+The exhibition will soon be available online as a ‘walk-through’ digital experience (in the meantime, you can check it out on our Allport Exhibitions Flickr Album).
 Read on to discover more!

 A Complex Beauty and a Complex Treatment